This post may contain affiliate links. Please read our disclosure policy.

 – Linda

-- Juicy and Tender: Roasting a split turkey breast with butter under the skin creates tender meat and beautifully golden, crispy skin.
+Roasting a turkey breast with a little butter tucked under the skin guarantees incredibly tender meat and beautifully golden, crispy skin.

-- Simple and Reliable: With just a few ingredients and easy steps, you’ll have perfectly roasted turkey every time.
+With just a handful of ingredients and simple steps, you’ll get perfectly roasted turkey every time.
+Each bite bursts with flavor!

-If you enjoy turkey and want to try something different, explore our single serving and small batch favorites like turkey cutlets, herb-crusted turkey roast, and turkey tenderloin.
+If you’re a turkey fan and want to try something a little different, check out our single serving and small batch favorites like turkey cutlets, herb-crusted turkey roast, and turkey tenderloin.

 Ingredients